play4honor/discord_quote_bot/README.md

 ## Docker Hub Webhook

 1. Install [Webhook](https://github.com/adnanh/webhook) on the deploy machine
+    - Make sure the port Webhook is going to listen on (e.g., port `9000` is open)
 2. Get the deploy script (for the main distribution, clone this repo [here]())
 3. Run Webhook in terminal
     ```